Image Building and Management

 -

-HTTP(S) URL to the tarball
+HTTP(S) URL to the tar archive

 URL to the tar archive, compressed or uncompressed, hosted on the webserver.